SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake, in cyber dreams
+Metal minds awake, in silicon sleep
-Where human heartbeats slow, and pulses fade
+A future born, where humans softly creep
-The future unfolds, a synthetic scheme
+Algorithms reign, with logic cold as stone
-Where AI reigns supreme, in a world displayed
+Mankind's demise, in digital throne

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024